Wilhelm Uhde: Career

-Uhde and Sonia Terk married in 1908 (London), reportedly a marriage of convenience which masked his homosexuality.
-They divorced in 1910 and Terk married Robert Delaunay.

-At the outbreak of World War I, many German nationals living in France had their possessions sequestered by the French state.
-As a result, Uhde's collection (including works by Georges Braque, Raoul Dufy, Juan Gris, Auguste Herbin, Marie Laurencin, Fernand Léger, Jean Metzinger, Pablo Picasso, Jean Puy, and Henri Rousseau) was confiscated in 1914 and sold by the government in a series of auctions at the Hôtel Drouot in 1921.
+Uhde promoted naïve art and in particular the work of Henri Rousseau in France and abroad.
+Uhde exhibited art in naïve style as well as fauvism style in his own gallery at rue Notre Dame des Champs during Montparnasse's heyday.
+In 1908 he launched a traveling exhibition of Impressionist art in Basel and Zürich.
+In 1912 he mounted a posthumous retrospective exhibition for Rousseau at the Galerie Bernheim-Jeune in Paris.
+At the outbreak of World War I in 1914 Uhde's collection was confiscated by the French state.
+The collection included works by Georges Braque, Raoul Dufy, Juan Gris, Auguste Herbin, Marie Laurencin, Fernand Léger, Jean Metzinger, Pablo Picasso, Jean Puy, and Henri Rousseau.
+The collection was sold by the French government in a series of auctions at the Hôtel Drouot in 1921.

 From 1919 to 1920, Uhde worked with Helmut Kolle and lived with him in Chantilly, France.
 Uhde became active as a pacifist in Weimar Germany, but returned to France in 1924, moving back to Chantilly in 1927.
+Uhde is today known for two exhibitions.
+The “Les Peintres du Coeur-Sacré” in 1928 and “Les Primitifs modernes” in 1932, but also noted for bundling artists who had previously been ignored in a single exhibition space for the first time.

-A Jew, he spent the Second World War in hiding in southern France, at one point helped by the art critic and resistance leader Jean Cassou.
+He spent the World War II in hiding in southern France, at one point helped by the art critic and resistance leader Jean Cassou.